sankarvj/datasync/README.md

         oldsetup : mobile_client ----> controller ----> api ----> network ----> web_server
         newsetup : mobile_client ----> controller ----> adapter ----> api ----> network ----> web_server

-    Adapter will run any one of the following sync logics based up on the situation
+    Adapter will run any one of the following sync techniques based up on the situation

-    Specific Sync : Run a sync adapter right after the dataset changes in the client.
+    Basic  : Run a sync adapter right after the dataset changes in the client.
         (This option is straightforward to implement.
-All api requests will come under this) General Sync : Allows automate data transfer based on a variety of criteria, including network changes, elapsed time, or time of day.
+All api requests will come under this) Periodic  : Allows automate data transfer based on a variety of criteria, including network changes, elapsed time, or time of day.
-        (Whatever fails in the "Specific Sync" would be aggregated and it will be synced in one shot) Remote Sync : Run the sync adapter in response to a message from a server, indicating that server-based data has changed.
+        (Whatever fails in the "Specific Sync" would be aggregated and it will be synced in one shot) Impulse  : Run the sync adapter in response to a message from a server, indicating that server-based data has changed.
-        (Sync via push notification, Synchronize and store data before it is needed) Erase Sync : Sync deleted rows from the local to remote and vice versa (It uses some peculiar logics from the rest of the above) - It has some edge cases :(
+        (Sync via push notification, Synchronize and store data before it is needed) Eject  : Sync deleted rows from the local to remote and vice versa (It uses some peculiar logics from the rest of the above) - It has some edge cases :(

 #Goals: